Penne Hackforth-Jones

 Penne Hackforth-Jones (5 August 1949 – 17 May 2013) was an American-born Australian actress and biographer.

 Early life

 Penelope Beatrix Hackforth-Jones was born in August 1949 in Greenwich, Connecticut, to Paul and Susan Felicity (née Gullett) Hackforth-Jones and was a granddaughter of Sir Henry Gullett and niece of Jo Gullett, both Australian politicians.
+Her great-grandmother, Barbara Baynton, was an Australian author from the Bush Realism school of the 1890s, the same era as Henry Lawson.

 She lived with her family in England before relocating to Australia in 1964.
 After completing her secondary education at St Catherine's School, Toorak in 1966 she attended the National Institute of Dramatic Art in Sydney until graduating in 1968.